martinhbramwell/gspread_HelloOAuthWorld/README.md

 Currently, GSpread's documentation for its authorize() method does little more than tell you to read Google's manuals.
 If you have small experience with OAuth, this can be a big problem, as in  -- many days down the drain.

-This example should get you going quickly as long as you already have Python running in Ubuntu.
+This example should get you going quickly, as long as you already have Python running in Ubuntu.
 Everything else is explained step by step.

 Note that that OAuth has several versions and numerous distinct sequences of operations for different purposes and circumstances.
 One of the trickiest parts of learning OAuth is that different document authors use different terminology to refer to the same sequence or simply fail to clarify which sequence or version is being described.